lolwierd/lolwierd/content/notes/prompt-eng.md

 ```

 ### few-shot prompting
+basically give a few examples to the llm on how to solve the problem.

 enables in context learning. - ability of llms to learn new tasks given a few demonstrations.

 try to steer the model to give answers you want (or get better performance), give context before asking question.

+not great for reasoning problems, but pretty good for use in labelling data.

 ```
 Q: <Question>?